computational-expression/lab01/README.md

 ### Reflection and Engagement (0.5 points)
 - **Thoughtful reflection** on learning and IoT concepts
-- **Evidence of peer interaction** during lab

 ## Code Review (Separate Grading Component)

-**This is a separate grading component: 2.2 points per code review × 9 reviews = 20 points total.
-Not part of the 4.5-point lab grade.**
+**This is a separate grading component: 2.2 points per code review.
+Not part of the 4.5-point lab grade.
+See the syllabus for more details.**

-During lab sessions, you will verbally explain your own code or a peer's code.
-In addition to describing what the code does and how it works, you will answer conceptual questions related to your code to demonstrate understanding of underlying programming concepts.
-This helps develop both communication skills and conceptual mastery.

 ### Topics You May Need to Explain:
 - **Variable types and naming conventions** for sensor data (Python programming concepts)